 An organisation has 30 days to submit its registration application from the date it is called forward to apply, with all applicants urged to use the Commission’s free registration support to assist them.

 Under the Charities Act (Northern Ireland) 2008, charity trustees have a statutory duty to apply to register their charity with the Commission.
-If the trustees fail to apply to register or fail to supply the Commission with the required documents and information, they will be in breach of the law and the Commission has power under the Charities Act to direct, by order, the trustees to make a registration application.
+If the trustees fail to apply to register or fail to supply the Commission with the required documents and information, they will be in breach of the law.

 If an application for registration is unsuccessful, the Commission will write to the organisation explaining why this decision has been reached.